rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 value, and we've wrapped the `Config` return value in an `Ok`.
 These changes make the function conform to its new type signature.

-By having `Config::new` return an `Err` value, it allows the `main` function to handle the `Result` value returned from the `new` function and exit the process more cleanly in the error case.
+Returning an `Err` value from `Config::new` allows the `main` function to handle the `Result` value returned from the `new` function and exit the process more cleanly in the error case.

 #### Calling `Config::new` and Handling Errors